Sinclair Farm and AgribusinessThe farm and country lifestyle, with a turn-key income producing business

 Adjoining property of approximately 4 acres with a newer 3BR, 3BA home with attached 2 car garage is also available separately.
 This second home and acreage could provide the opportunity for multi-family farming, rental income, farm employee/intern housing and other flexible family/living arrangements.

-It’s all here, a unique opportunity to live the country and farm lifestyle on 25 beautiful acres with a large, classic farm house and bank barn, a turn-key agribusiness with positive discretionary earnings, and all the infrastructure, equipment, and customer base in place along with realistic business growth potential.
+It’s all here, a unique opportunity to live the country and farm lifestyle!
+On 25 beautiful acres with Shenandoah Valley and mountain views, a large, classic farm house and bank barn, all physical structural elements to support and grow a well-established, successful agribusiness with strong discretionary earnings, excellent potential for agri-tourism events, and a perfect site for wine grape or hops production.
 And, all this just two hours from the vibrant Washington Metropolitan Area---it just doesn’t get any better!
 Seize the day, and come see it for yourself…

 For more information on this or other properties Call Tyler Williams (703) 850-4914 or Natt Hall (434) 242-9893.